About Spark Videotrucks

 2022

-All new Spark Mojo smartphone apps let users control the entire content management system on their Spark Videotrucks from any iPhone, iPad or Android device.
+All new Spark Player for Windows, and Spark Control for iOS and Android let users control the entire content management system on their Spark Videotrucks from their smartphone.